JakeC007/JakeC007.github.io/CCS.md

 * *[Plain Text](https://monoskop.org/media/text/tenen_2017_plain_text/),* by Dennis Tenen (subtitle: The Poetics of Computation)
 * [*Twitter and Tear Gas*](https://www.twitterandteargas.org/downloads/twitter-and-tear-gas-by-zeynep-tufekci.pdf), by Zeynep Tufekci (subtitle: The Power and Fragility of Networked Protest)
 * [Your Computer Isn't Yours](https://sneak.berlin/20201112/your-computer-isnt-yours/) by Jeffrey Paul

+## Bonus

+This reading group has been over for a while now, but every now and again I see something that would have made the reading list if the group was still active.
+This section contains those pieces.

+* [On the Dangers of Stochastic Parrots: Can Language Models Be Too Big?](https://dl.acm.org/doi/10.1145/3442188.3445922), by Emily M. Bender, Timnit Gebru, Angelina McMillan-Major, and Shmargaret Shmitchell
+* [OpenAI's Whisper is another case study in Colonization,](https://blog.papareo.nz/whisper-is-another-case-study-in-colonisation/) by Keoni Mahelona, Gianna Leoni, Suzanne Duncan, Miles Thompson.
+By Papareo